Helena Blavatsky: Influence

 According to religious studies scholar Mark Bevir, Blavatsky "adapted the occult tradition to meet the challenge of Victorian science and morality".

-Historian Ronald Hutton described Blavatsky as "one of the century's truly international figures", whose ideas gained "considerable popularity".
+Historian Ronald Hutton described Blavatsky as "one of the century's truly international figures" whose ideas gained "considerable popularity".

-Various biographers have noted that by the late 20th and early 21st century, Blavatsky was little known among the general public.
+Various biographers have noted that, by the late 20th and early 21st centuries, Blavatsky was little-known among the general public.
 In 2006, scholar James A. Santucci nevertheless noted that she was "as visible today as any modern trend-setting guru, and she will most likely remain the most memorable and innovative esotericist of the 19th century."